Definition: "An ergogenic aid is any substance or phenomenon that enhances performance "

 Endurance training, interval training makes biological clock tick slower

 If you want to live longer, then exercise.
 Go running or cycling, and make sure your fitness improves - read: that your body's ability to absorb oxygen increases.
 Endurance training makes the biological clock tick slower, German cardiologists write in the European Heart Journal.
-They did the largest randomised study comparing different training modalities with a control group with a long duration until now.
+They did the largest randomised long duration study comparing different training modalities with a control group until now.

 Longevity & endurance training